erikringsmuth/requirejs-router/readme.md

 });
 ```

 The top-down approach is more involved than the IoC approach and ties you to one layout view for your site.
-This works in most cases but the IoC approach almost completely decouples the view rendering from the routing.
+This works in most cases but the IoC approach completely decouples the rendering from the routing.

 ## Demo Site
 The RequireJS Router was written alongside [nex-js](http://erikringsmuth.github.io/nex-js/).
 The site's source is available in the [gh-pages branch of nex-js](https://github.com/erikringsmuth/nex-js/tree/gh-pages).
 The router is configured in [/js/main.js](https://github.com/erikringsmuth/nex-js/blob/gh-pages/js/main.js).
 Both nex-js and the RequireJS Router are licensed under MIT.